SkylineCommunications/dataminer-docs-connectors/connector/doc/Huawei_eSight.md

 ### Initialization

-For the connector to retrieve the desired information, it is necessary to set the proper credentials (username/password) in the **General page** once the element is initialized.

-### Redundancy

-There is no redundancy defined.
+To make sure the connector can retrieve information, go to the **General** page of the element and enter the username and password to log in to the API.

 ## How to use

-In the **General** page, the parameters (username/password) required for login to the API can be found.
+The **General** page contains the parameters to log in to the API, as required during element initialization.

 The **Devices** page shows the relevant information about each device within the system and its status.

-The **Alarms** page contains every alarm which has not been uncleared yet, the serial number attached to it, its severity, description, and more relevant information about it.
+The **Alarms** page contains every alarm that has not been cleared yet, the serial number attached to it, its severity, its description, and other relevant information.